MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-call-stack-window.md

 # Use the call stack in the Visual Studio debugger

 By using the **Call Stack** window, you can view the function or procedure calls that are currently on the stack.
 The **Call Stack** window shows the order in which methods and functions are getting called.
 The call stack is a good way to examine and understand the execution flow of an app.

+When [debugging symbols](#bkmk_symbols) are not available for part of a call stack, the **Call Stack** window might not be able to display correct information for that part of the call stack.
+If that occurs, the following notation appears:

+`[Frames below may be incorrect and/or missing, no symbols loaded for name.dll]`

 >  [!NOTE]
 > The **Call Stack** window is similar to the Debug perspective in some IDEs like Eclipse.

-When [debugging symbols](#bkmk_symbols) are not available for part of a call stack, the **Call Stack** window might not be able to display correct information for that part of the call stack.
-The following notation appears:

-[Frames below may be incorrect and/or missing, no symbols loaded for name.dll]

 > [!NOTE]
 >  The dialog boxes and menu commands you see might differ from those described here, depending on your active settings or edition.
 To change your settings, select **Import and Export Settings** on the **Tools** menu.
+See [Personalizing the IDE](../ide/personalizing-the-visual-studio-ide.md)

 ## View the call stack while in the debugger